mskf3000/Tutorials-and-Cheat-Sheets/NodeJS - Uninstalling NodeJS and NPM in Mac OS X.md

 ***

-*NodeJS - Uninstalling NodeJS and NPM in Mac OS X (c) by Jack Szwergold.
+*NodeJS - Uninstalling NodeJS and NPM in Mac OS X (c) by Jack Szwergold; written February 3, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*